Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_doubleedge_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_doubleedge_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_doubleedge_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_ttt_randomat_doubleedge_selectable_ - Default: 1 - Whether this should be selectable by events trying to randomly trigger another event.\
 _randomat_doubleedge_interval_ - Default: 1 - How often (in seconds) to heal self-damage.\
 _randomat_doubleedge_amount_ - Default: 2 - How much self-damage to heal per interval.